The WriterT Transformer:

 Key Operations

-• pass(ma): Runs ma which returns Pair(a, f), then applies f to transform the output.
+pass(kind)Computation returns Pair(a, f); applies f to transform the output

 Creating WriterT Instances